koralmy/node.js/README.md

   - `GET /users/:id`: Get a user by ID.
   - `POST /users`: Register a new user.
   - `PUT /users/:id`: Update a user by ID.
+  - `PATCH /users/:id`: Change status isBusiness.
   - `DELETE /users/:id`: Delete a user by ID.
-  - `PATCH /users/:id`: Change status isBusiness .

 - **Cards**:
   - `GET /cards`: Get all cards.
   - `GET /cards/:id`: Get a card by ID.
   - `POST /cards`: Create a new card.
   - `PUT /cards/:id`: Update a card by ID.
+  - `PATCH /cards/:id`: Like a card by user ID.
   - `DELETE /cards/:id`: Delete a card by ID.
-  - `PATCH /cards/:id`: Like a card by user ID.

 ## Project Structure